Involution factorizations of Ewens random permutations: Introduction

 \section{Introduction}

 An involution is a bijection that is its own inverse.
 The involutions in the symmetric group $\mathfrak{S}_n$ are precisely those permutations whose cycles are all of length 1 or 2.
 This paper is concerned with decomposing random permutations into two involutive factors and the probabilistic analysis thereof.
-Recent interest in involution factorizations in $\mathfrak{S}_n$ can be traced to Roberts and Vivaldi \cite{RV} who proposed that the dynamical behavior of reversible rational maps over a finite field can be modeled by compositions of two random involutions with a prescribed number of fixed points.
+Recent interest in involution factorizations in $\mathfrak{S}_n$ can be traced to \cite{RV} who proposed that the dynamical behavior of reversible rational maps over a finite field can be modeled by compositions of two random involutions with a prescribed number of fixed points.
 Unrestricted products of two involutions, however, are of singular interest as well.
-For instance, Petersen and Tenner \cite{PT} outline hypothetical links between enumerating involution factorizations, rim-hook tableaux, and the irreducible characters of $\mathfrak{S}_n$ that are still in need of further clarification.
-Other applications have surfaced in comparative genomics \cite{BEF}, \cite{CM} and the analysis of algorithms \cite{KSY}, \cite{YEMR}.
+For instance, \cite{PT} outline hypothetical links between enumerating involution factorizations, rim-hook tableaux, and the irreducible characters of $\mathfrak{S}_n$ that are still in need of further clarification.
+Other applications have surfaced in comparative genomics (e.g. \cite{BEF}, \cite{CM}) and the analysis of algorithms (e.g. \cite{KSY} and \cite{YEMR}).

 If $\sigma$ is a permutation of $[n],$ let $\mathsf{invol}(\sigma)$ denote the number of function compositional factorizations of $\sigma$ into the product of two involutions of $[n],$ that is, the number of ordered pairs $(\tau_1, \tau_2)$ of involutions in $\mathfrak{S}_n$ such that $\sigma = \tau_2 \circ \tau_1.$ It is known that